gluster/gluster-kubernetes/docs/setup-guide.md

 ## Client Setup

 Heketi provides a CLI that provides users with a means to administer the deployment and configuration of GlusterFS in Kubernetes.
 [Download and install the heketi-cli](https://github.com/heketi/heketi/releases/tag/v3.0.0) on your client machine (usually your laptop).

-## Kubernetes Deployment
+This cli will later connect to the heketi service through port-forwarding.

+## Create a service account

-1) The first thing we need to do is create a Service Account so that the GlusterFS containers can communicate securely with each other.
+We need to create a Service Account so that the GlusterFS containers can communicate securely with each other.
+We use the shipped [heketi-service-account.yaml](../config/heketi-service-account.yaml) file:

-Create the serviceaccount file as demonstrated below

 ```
 # kubectl create -f heketi-service-account.yaml
 ```